How to Stop Wildlife from Moving In

 - Rodents and squirrels are excitable and can cause severe damage if trapped inside a home.
 Quickly and quietly open a door or window and leave the room.

 - A rodent or squirrel may fall in a chimney while climbing on the roof.
 Secure a heavy rope from the top of the chimney and drop it down to the fireplace.
-After the animal has exited, remove the rope and properly cap the chimney.
+After the animal has exited, remove the rope and properly cap the chimney to prevent further conflicts.

 - Do not feed skunks.
 They can easily become dependent on human food sources.